-Every day FINRA processes 14 – 20 billion transactions.
+FINRA processes on average 30 billion—and up to 50 billion—transactions every day.
+We handle more data in a single day than what MasterCard® processes in a year and Visa® in 6 months.
 We use innovative technology, such as parallel computing hardware to process our ever-increasing data volume and cloud computing to automate the process and store the massive amounts of data.

 The combination of cloud computing and big data software allows us to shift our computing power between FINRA’s applications so that we can quickly respond to changing regulatory demands in a cost-effective way.

 We Help Detect and Prevent Wrongdoing in the U.S. Markets

 FINRA uses its technology to monitor trading in the stock and bond markets.
 We run hundreds of surveillance algorithms and patterns against massive amounts of trade data to detect market manipulation, insider trading and compliance breeches.

 We operate several information systems that range from large, structured databases to unstructured content repositories.
 We combine search engine and analytics technology to make sure all of the data we collect from firms and exchanges is accessible with one search or surveillance query.